Azure/mtm-labs/container/lab3-publishing-container-offer/index.md

 ## Create a new Container offer

-In this section you will be creating a brand new Container offer from scratch.
+In this section you will be creating a brand new container offer from scratch.
 This will be used for publishing the offer once the rest of your labs are complete.

 1. On the homepage of Partner Center, look for the **Marketplace Offers** tile and click it.
 If you have disabled Workspaces, then it will be visible as Commercial Marketplace.
 2. Click the **+ New Offer** button and select **Azure Container** from the dropdown.